developer-zebra/developer-zebra-site/src/simulscan/1-1/guide/about/index.md

 * **Scanning is frequent** in the organization, and...
 * **Forms have one or more barcodes of the same of differing symbologies**.

-Such scenarios are perfect for SimulScan [Multi-barcoding](../templatebuilder/#unstructuredtemplates).
+Such scenarios are perfect for SimulScan [Barcode-only mode](../templatebuilder/#unstructuredtemplates).

-Alternatively, SimulScan [Document Capture](../templatebuilder/#structuredtemplates) is ideal for data capture when...
+Alternatively, SimulScan [Document Capture](../templatebuilder/#structuredtemplates) mode is ideal for data capture when...

+* **Multiple data types are to be acquired**, and...
 * **Scanned forms are of a** [fixed layout](../glossary), and...
 * **Forms have well-defined borders**.